oracle/fmw-kubernetes/docs-source/content/wcsites-domains/_index.md

 ---
 title: "Oracle WebCenter Sites"
 date: 2019-02-23T16:43:45-05:00
-weight: 9
 description: "The WebLogic Kubernetes Operator supports deployment of Oracle WebCenter Sites.
 Follow the instructions in this guide to set up Oracle WebCenter Sites domains on Kubernetes."
 ---

-In this release, Oracle WebCenter Sites domains are supported using the "domain on a persistent volume" [model](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/) only, where the domain home is located in a persistent volume (PV).
+In this release, Oracle WebCenter Sites domains are supported using the "domain on a persistent volume" [model](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/choosing-a-model/) only, where the domain home is located in a persistent volume (PV).

 The operator has several key features to assist you with deploying and managing Oracle WebCenter Sites domains in a Kubernetes environment.
 You can: